Nutrition, -Omics, and Cardiometabolic Diseases in the Guasch Group

 The Guasch Group focuses on investigating the role of dietary and lifestyle factors in cardiovascular diseases and type 2 diabetes.
 Our goal is to incorporate high-throughput –omics techniques into traditional epidemiological analysis to gain insights into underlying mechanisms.

-Our research group focuses on integrating nutrition and lifestyle factors with –omics data to advance in the prevention of non-communicable diseases such as cardiovascular diseases and diabetes.
+Our research group focuses on integrating nutrition and lifestyle factors with –omics data to advance the prevention of cardiometabolic diseases, including cardiovascular diseases and diabetes.

-Another central research focus is nutritional epidemiology.
-We evaluate the association between several dietary factors, dietary patterns, and their relationship with cardiovascular diseases, diabetes, and mortality in the context of large prospective cohort studies and clinical trials.
+Another key focus of our research is nutritional epidemiology.
+We examine the associations between various dietary factors, dietary patterns, and their impact on cardiovascular diseases, diabetes, and mortality, utilizing data from large-scale prospective cohort studies and clinical trials.

 Olive oil intake is associated with lower risk of total and cause-specific mortality